-The Human Restoration Project explores a variety of progressive thought to establish a mode of thinking that enables all learners toward humanity through passion, service, and empowerment.
+Human Restoration Project explores a variety of progressive thought to move all learners toward humanity through passion, service, and empowerment.

 Details how a focus on purposeful and meaningful education naturally lends itself to mastery and student motivation.

 Study shows that high-stakes testing has made no improvement to students' learning, actually demotivating and hurting outcomes.

 A review of NAEP, AP, SAT, and ACT scores finds inconclusive evidence that these tests actually improve student achievement.

 Study shows that students who see assessment as a test of performance and extrinsic incentives, rather than mastery and improvement, are more likely to cheat.

 A history of SRO-employment in schooling and the dangers of police officer involvement in school institutions.

 Explores white rage through the most explosive periods in America’s racial history, which the reader comes to understand through the brutal clarity and consistent facts of the historical narrative.